MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 ## Transition period

 All customers are in a transition period.
-That means that enforcement is not as strict and limits are higher.
-Once the transition period ends (First quarter of calendar year 2022), which will be after the full reporting is available in the Power Platform Admin Center, Organizations  will have 6 months’ time to analyze their usage and purchase licenses that are appropriate before strict enforcement on license limits begins.
+That means that enforcement isn't strict and limits are higher.
+After the transition period ends (First quarter of calendar year 2022), which will be after the full reporting is available in the Power Platform admin center, organizations will have six months to analyze their usage and purchase licenses that are appropriate before strict enforcement on license limits begins.

 Here are a few things to be aware of during the transition period.